African Artistic Gymnastics Championships

 The African Artistic Gymnastics Championship (French: Championnats d'Afrique de gymnastique Artistique) is the top artistic gymnastics African tournament.
-Initially it was held roughly every two years but starting in 2021 it became a yearly event.
+Initially it was held roughly every two years in even years, but starting in 2021 it was held on odd years when Olympic or World Championships qualification was necessary.
+In those cases, only team and all-around events are contested whereas in even years all events are contested.
 It is governed by the African Gymnastics Union.